Crash & Learn: All Aboard Properties CEO Life Lessons

 The only knock I would give is a repeated spelling error.
 Yoke v.
 Yolk.

-Neither Mr. Clark nor his co-author Mr. Sean Donovan noticed that the plane's instrument is spelled yoke, they consistently (every time?) spelt it yolk.
+Neither Mr. Clark nor his co-author Mr. Sean Donovan noticed that the plane's steering wheel is spelled yoke; they consistently (every time?) spelt it yolk.

 Nevertheless, I recommend the book.